jupyter/jupyter-drive/README.md

 ## Advance configuration.

-The contens manager can access the `common` section of nbconfig, thus you can set config values in `<profile_dir>/nbconfig/common.json`.
+The contents manager can access the `common` section of nbconfig, thus you can set config values in `<profile_dir>/nbconfig/common.json`.
 The default value that are use are the following: